 In addition to other initiatives such as the School of Medicine’s STAHR program and the recently announced MED EXCEL program, these funds will impact students, faculty and staff in Chapel Hill and across the UNC Health system.

-Bolstered by the leadership of Thomas and Crystal Cené, MD, MPH, FAHA, System Executive Director for Health Equity, as well as working groups such as UNC Health’s Black Alliance Employee Resource Group, the critical mission of equity and inclusion for all can become a reality in our state.
+Bolstered by the leadership of Nate Thomas, PhD, Vice Dean for Diversity, Equity and Inclusion at the School of Medicine and Crystal Cené, MD, MPH, FAHA, System Executive Director for Health Equity, as well as working groups such as UNC Health’s Black Alliance Employee Resource Group, the critical mission of equity and inclusion for all can become a reality in our state.

-RESEARCH – The mission of the Center for Health Equity Research (CHER) is to bring together collaborative, multidisciplinary teams of scholars and community members to improve health and healthcare in underserved communities through a shared commitment to equity, innovation and translational research.
+RESEARCH – These funds will support ongoing research into health disparities.
+The mission of the Center for Health Equity Research (CHER) is to bring together collaborative, multidisciplinary teams of scholars and community members to improve health and healthcare in underserved communities through a shared commitment to equity, innovation and translational research.

 For more information on how to support diversity, equity and inclusion at UNC Health and the UNC School of Medicine, contact Kathryn Hunter, Associate Director of Development, or Martin Baucom, Vice President for Development.